The Healthy Living Plan Blog using Logosynthesis®

 The Wonder of Wonder.
 Reframing our Beliefs with Logosynthesis.

-We like to fix things, take action and solve problems.
-Logosynthesis can support us to challenge these beliefs.
+We like to take action by fixing things and solving problems.
+Fixing and solving can be more of a reaction than action.
+These reactions are triggered by beliefs about the way things ‘should’ be done.
+We can challenge these beliefs using Logosynthesis to enjoy more ease and wonder in our everyday life.
 We live in a culture where we are praised for having passion to do things right and to do the right things.
-The more demanding the situation, the harder we work.
-It can take a great deal of energy and yet we continue to be faced with the same repetitive issues.
-What if we do nothing and avoid the situation.
-That doesn’t feel … Read More
+The more demanding the situation, the harder … Read More

-Traditions are more than memories: Diversity and inclusion are important.
+Integrating diversity and inclusion into traditions: Diversity and inclusion are important.
 We may know this yet we often feel discomfort.
 As I scrolled through Facebook this morning, I was greeted with a post of group photos from past Terry Fox Runs.
 This was a tradition in our office.
 Sometimes I went on my own, sometimes with my family.
 But we did this annual 5 km run, rain or shine.
-I was blessed with a boss who valued tradition and made time … Read More
+I was blessed with a boss who valued tradition and made … Read More

 Is it time to rethink feminism?